ideag/launch/readme.md

 - YES: Use for any personal, business or client projects.
 - NO: Reproduce, distribute, sell, transfer or sub-license to any third party.
 - NO: Remove or replace author credits within any template files.

+## Install Notes

+Use Markdown syntax (`**boldtext**`) to mark bold words in blog/post title - they will be auto converted.

+Use theme customizer  (`WP Admin > Appearance > Customize`) to setup background, logo, favicon, and Mailchimp integration

+Use menu editor (`WP Admin > Appearace > Menu`) to setup social links.
+At the moment email, Facebook, Twitter and Github are supported.

+## Change Log

+* 1.0.1 - fixed Mailchimp form
+* 1.0.0 - initial release